ClickBank has been around for a long time.

 Like somebody getting their ClickBank account terminated for no apparent reason.

-But you read a little further into his story and you realize that…his second account got canceled, plus he’s also permanently banned.
+But there’s often a traceable online history to these “bad luck stories”.
+Read a little further and you realize that…his second account got canceled, plus he’s also permanently banned.

 Affiliate marketers have done this for literally decades now.